Skip to main content

 Site tours of the Brooklyn Marine Terminal by bus are free an open to all—they allow the public to see the site first hand, learn about its current operations, and ask questions.

-Tours are guided by officials from WXY Studios, the urban design firm working in tandem with the New York City Economic Development Corporation (NYCEDC).
-It provides a rare, up-close look at the waterfront piers and the daily operations of the Brooklyn Marine Terminal.
+Tours are guided by officials from both the New York City Economic Development Corporation (NYCEDC) and the urban design firm WXY Studios.
+They provides a rare, up-close look at the waterfront piers and the daily operations of the Brooklyn Marine Terminal.

 Several priorities for the site have emerged from public input: increased access to the Brooklyn waterfront, the creation of new green space, and the reduction of truck traffic on roads by using NYC’s waterways to transport goods, keeping maritime activities at the heart of the site.
 The vision plan will almost certainly include a fair amount of public access, from green space to community and cultural amenities.

 The project team is also working in close coordination with city agencies, especially the Department of Transportation, which just unveiled new proposals for the nearby BQE.
-After recommendations have been approved by the BMT task force, there will be an environmental review and a project plan written by New York State.
-Construction could begin in 2026 or 2027.
+After a vision plan is approved by the task force, a project plan will be drafted, and the public will once again be invited to provide feedback.
+Construction could start as early as 2026 or 2027.

 The Latest for Brooklyn Parents